cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Finally, OPAQUE does not prevent prevent enumeration via the registration flow.
-For example, if an attacker tries to register with a given client identity that is also in use, the server will not complete the protocol.
+For example, if an attacker tries to register with a given client identity that is already in use, the server will not complete the protocol.
 This allows an attacker to use the server's response during registration as an oracle for whether a given client identity is registered.
 Applications should mitigate against this type of attack by rate limiting or otherwise restricting the registration